julioarruda/test-workspace/my-vscode-extension/README.md

 1. Open a file in Visual Studio Code.
 2. Use the extension commands to perform specific actions.
-3. Enjoy the enhanced coding experience!
+3. To interact with the chatbot, use the command palette (`Ctrl+Shift+P`) and select "Chat with the Code Assistant".

 ## Configuration